AMC Gremlin: Future U.S. presidents

-Scarcity makes any Gremlin in good condition worth preserving as a unique piece of automotive history.
-Original Gremlins with the V8 engine, X package models, Levi's trim, and also the 1978 GT versions, are the most sought-after and command higher prices.
-By 2019, the cars described as gaining legitimacy as a collector car and a Gremlin winning the Platinum Pick Judge's Award and the Concours Gold awards at the 2018 Muscle Car and Corvette Nationals.

-Gremlins share numerous parts and components with other AMC models especially service and mechanical replacements are available.
-There are reproduction parts, but trim pieces for a restoration such as a grille can be more difficult.
-The Gremlin's original low price and throwaway nature makes good ones fairly scarce today.
-Many were chopped up during the late 1970s and the 1980s to make dirt-track racers.
-The body of choice on the dirt circuit was the Gremlin and AMC Eagle.
-The subcompact bodies fit Modified chassis and of special interest was the Gremlin's slab top and sides with a contour that was easy to duplicate in sheet metal.

-Over the years, some owners have converted the economy-versions of Gremlins into home-built "muscle cars" because any AMC engine up to the "just drops right in".

 Hot Wheels model

-Hot Wheels designer Paul Tam created a "bizarre but beautifully rendered model" of a Gremlin with six wheels, called "Open Fire", with the extra pair of wheels under a large, exposed metal engine.
-Other than the engine, extra wheels, and elongated hood, "the Open Fire retains many accurate styling details of AMC's quirky 1970s econocar.
+Hot Wheels designer Paul Tam created a model of a Gremlin with six wheels for the 1972 Hot Wheels series, called "Open Fire", with the extra pair of wheels under a large, exposed metal engine.
+Other than the engine, extra wheels, and elongated hood, "the Open Fire retains many accurate styling details of the Gremlin.
 Later on, in the Flying Colors range, Hot Wheels made the Gremlin Grinder: A rear-jacked Gremlin with a huge open engine that was produced through the mid-1970s in either green or chrome.
 The last one was a stockcar or rally car custom version of the Gremlin that was first made in the early 1980s and is still popular today, "The Greased Gremlin".